 7. Malmö City Library

 There is no entrance fee to the library and anyone can visit.
 When you come inside, just turn right and walk until you see a staircase on your left.
-Go up one level and voilá – gorgeous autumn colours appear.
+Go up one level and voilá – gorgeous autumn colors appear.

 8. Liseberg during Halloween